rosamant/Rain-Check-for-Climate-Models/README.md

 Natural Gamma Radiation data used for this paper are freely available through the National Offshore Petroleum Information Management System (NOPIMS, Geoscience Australia) (https://www.ga.gov.au/nopims).
 The core-based NGR data for the IODP Sites are available through the IODP repository (https://web.iodp.tamu.edu/LORE/?appl=LORE\&reportName=ngr).
 The scientific downhole logging data is available at https://mlp.ldeo.columbia.edu/logdb/.

+All the R scripts and Data used for this work are in the "RScripts&Data" folder.
 NGR data for all 105 sites is stored in .csv files in two folders: "Sites Data\_Depth-NGR" and "Sites Data\_Age-NGR"